 Credit again to Brain Dean for this one(the man is a backlinking genius).
 There are many graphics sites where you can submit icon sets, like social media icons to.
 Make icons themed to your niche and submit them there.
 Find a list of them here.

 5.9.
 Giveaway to bloggers

 If you sell products in the lower or mid-price range (between $5 and $100), you can giveaway to bloggers in your industry.

 Along with the guest-blogging tactic, giveaways are by far the most effective method I’ve used to build quality links (and traffic) to my store.
 By now you should’ve collected at least a couple dozen of authoritative blogs in your niche.

 I like to use this cold-email template:

 Hello [blogger’s name] [A short introduction to you and your store].

 I’m approaching you because [rapport creating reason].

-I’d like to ask what you think of our store.
+I’d like to ask what you think about our store.